 New York Cryptocurrency Task Force

 Recently, we discussed the basics of BitLicense, the credential required by New York State for cryptocurrency-based businesses.
-New York has also introduced another measure to impact cryptocurrency business and transactions in NY and throughout the country.
+New York has also introduced another measure to impact cryptocurrency business and transactions in New York; it will also have implications throughout the country.
 Specifically, Governor Andrew Cuomo has assembled a New York Cryptocurrency Task Force”.
 Its goal is to study, discuss and contribute to the proper regulation of the blockchain industry and cryptocurrency.
 First announced in January, 2019, this NY cryptocurrency task force has immediately drawn criticism from outside observers.
 The main point of criticism has to do with the corporate affiliations of some of its members.
-In this post, we will take a closer look at the NY task force and discuss its significance.
+In this post, we will take a closer look at the NY task force, we’ll then discuss its significance.